Bayesian clustering of high-dimensional data via latent repulsive mixtures: Introduction

 Under the Bayesian approach, suitable priors are assumed for $\bm w$, $\bm \theta = (\theta_1, \ldots, \theta_m)$ and $m$.

-The poor performance of Bayesian mixtures when $p$ is larger than a moderate value, e.g. $p > 10$, is a long-standing issue.
+The poor performance of Bayesian mixtures when data dimension $p$ is larger than a moderate value, e.g. $p > 10$, is a long-standing issue.
 This is partly due to the poor scalability of the algorithms for posterior inference \citep[see, e.g.,][]{MalsinerWalli16, CelouxHandbook}, and partly due to the asymptotic properties of the model when $p$ is large.
-Specifically, Theorem~1 together with Corollaries 1 and 2 in \cite{Chandra20} shows the degeneracy of the cluster estimate when $f_\theta$ in \eqref{eq:mix_lik} is the Gaussian distribution, that is, the de facto standard.
-As $p \rightarrow +\infty$, if the covariance matrix is cluster-specific, then with (posterior) probability one, all observations are clustered as singletons, while if the covariance matrix is shared among all the clusters, only one cluster is detected.
+Specifically, Theorem~1 together with Corollaries 1 and 2 in \cite{Chandra20} shows the degeneracy of the cluster estimate when $f_\theta$ in \eqref{eq:mix_lik} is the Gaussian distribution, the de-facto standard.
+As $p \rightarrow +\infty$ for a fixed $n$, if the covariance matrix is cluster-specific, then with (posterior) probability one, all observations are clustered as singletons, while if the covariance matrix is shared among all the clusters, only one cluster is detected.

 The most popular approach among practitioners to cluster high-dimensional data follows a two-step procedure: first, fitting a latent factor model \citep{lopes2014modern}, a $d$-dimensional score $\eta_i$, where $d \ll p$, is associated with each observation.
-Then traditional clustering algorithms are applied to the $\eta_i$'s.
+Then, traditional clustering algorithms are applied to the $\eta_i$'s.
 However, this two-step procedure does not allow propagation of the variability induced by the dimensionality reduction step into the cluster estimates.
-To overcome this important limitation, the natural option is to consider a model for simultaneous dimensionality reduction and clustering, by assuming a mixture model for the latent scores, which are then linked to the observations via a Gaussian latent factor model.
+To overcome this critical limitation, the natural option is to consider a model for simultaneous dimensionality reduction and clustering, by assuming a mixture model for the latent scores, which are then linked to the observations via a Gaussian latent factor model.
 This approach was recently investigated by \cite{Chandra20} within the Bayesian nonparametric framework.